codepath/android_guides/Google-Maps-Fragment-Guide.md

 ### Import Google Play Services

+**Note: Skip this step when using Android Studio!
+This is for Eclipse only!**

 After downloading the play services we need to import the project to Eclipse which will be used as a library for our maps project.

 1. In Eclipse goto **File ⇒ Import ⇒ Android ⇒ Existing Android Code Into Workspace**